amankumarnsl/rag_fussa/README.md

 - **PDF Processing**: Extracts text from PDF files with page information
 - **Video Processing**: Analyzes video content, extracts frames, and transcribes audio
 - **Image Processing**: Analyzes visual content and extracts text using OCR
+- **Organized Storage**: Separate Pinecone indexes for each file type (PDFs, videos, images)
-- **File Naming**: Each file is stored in Pinecone with a custom name you provide
+- **File Isolation**: Each file stored in its own namespace within the appropriate index
-- **AWS S3 Integration**: Direct file processing from S3 URLs
+- **AWS S3 Integration**: Direct file processing from S3 URLs with automatic filename extraction
-- **Pinecone Vector Storage**: All embeddings stored in Pinecone with rich metadata
+- **Smart Organization**: Files tracked by S3 URL for easy management

 ## API Endpoints

-- `POST /train` - Process S3 file and save to Pinecone with custom name
+- `POST /train` - Process S3 file and save to appropriate Pinecone index
-- `POST /untrain` - Remove file from Pinecone by name
+- `POST /untrain` - Remove file from Pinecone using S3 URL
 - `POST /retrain` - Placeholder for future use
 - `POST /fetch_rag` - Placeholder for future use